davidedelvento/Mybrid/data/RPiPico+EAITRCA6/README.md

 # Status

-To capture data at the highest temporal resolution possible and avoid the problem mentioned below, I am using an SD card with the code I posted [here](https://github.com/davidedelvento/no-OS-FatFS-SD-SPI-RPi-Pico/blob/master/example/tests/big_file_test.c#L66-L81)
+To capture data at the highest temporal resolution possible and avoid the problem mentioned in the "Less relevant, older information" section below, I am using an SD card with the code I posted [here](https://github.com/davidedelvento/no-OS-FatFS-SD-SPI-RPi-Pico/blob/master/example/tests/big_file_test.c#L66-L81)

 That data is in the `hires` and in the `battery` directories and it is bzip2'ed RAW binary format.
 The `parse.py` script